manuelroemer/Composed/docs/docs/docs/core-api.md

 `IObservable<Unit>`.
 Whenever a ref's `Value` property changes, its `PropertyChanged` event is raised and a new change notification is dispatched to observers.
 This makes refs **reactive** and consequently enables you and others to **react** to value changes.
-As a practical example, UI frameworks like WPF can directly create UI bindings to refs and thus automatically update the UI when a ref's value changes.
+As a practical example, UI frameworks like WPF can directly bind to refs and thus automatically update the UI when a ref's value changes.

 You yourself can also react to value changes of a ref.
 Composed provides three different functions for you to do just that: